ajaen4/kinesis-flink-hudi-benchmark/README.md

 ## Infrastructure deployment

+### Instance types

+**Important:** we have set some big and expensive instances in the vars/flink-hudi.tfvars variables file.
+We recommend you set this variables appropiately to not incurr in excessive costs.

+### Commands

-To be able to deploy the infrastructure it's necessary to fill in the variables file ("infra/vars.tfv") and the backend config for the remote state ("terraform.tf").
+To be able to deploy the infrastructure it's necessary to fill in the variables file ("vars/flink-hudi.tfvars") and the backend config for the remote state ("terraform.tf").

 To deploy, the following commands must be run: